Graduate Degree Program

 The degree culminates with a thesis: an original choreographed and performed creative project and a written thesis.
 The third year also includes an off-campus internship with a professional arts organization, research venue, agency, company, or school.

 The competencies that students learn during the program will allow them to teach a broad range of dance and dance-related subjects after they graduate.
 They will be able to produce and present dance in a number of contexts and modalities, on campus, in professional and site-specific venues, and in the community.

-The program provides many performance opportunities, which are directed by faculty members, visiting guest artists and fellow students.
-Important emphasis is given to dance theory and practices in western and world dance and to the study of current issues.
 We wish our graduates to exhibit a high degree of insight into the cultural contexts in which dance has developed in the past and continues to develop today.

 Students are expected to spend a significant amount of time learning about technical aspects of dance as well as promotion and house management and the myriad of other organizational details that go into producing a dance performance.
 They will be actively involved in the practical application of this knowledge as part of their training.

 The program is highly selective (four students per year) and auditions are required.
 The MFA is a full-time three-year program.
 Financial support is available for each student selected.

 Four candidates are admitted each Fall, and each of the four are offered financial support through teaching assistantship appointments, or if available, fellowships.
 Assistantships are never guaranteed and funding can change year to year.
 All qualified applicants may be nominated for Graduate School fellowships; the deadline for all applications is posted on the TPDS website annually.
 For more information, visit http://tdps.umd.edu or call 301-405-6694.

 1925 Clarice Smith Performing Arts Center at Maryland